-The Philippines has made progress in meeting the Millennium Development Goals.
-It has achieved gender equality in education, reduced the mortality rate among children aged five and younger, reduced the incidence of tuberculosis cases, and increased access to water and sanitation services.
-The country has strong potential for development because of its natural and human resources.
+The Philippines made good progress in meeting several of the Millennium Development Goals between 2000 and 2015.
+It achieved gender equality in education, reduced the mortality rate among children aged five and younger, reduced the number of tuberculosis cases, and increased access to water and sanitation services.

-Weak governance is recognized as a key constraint to the country’s sustained economic growth and poverty reduction.
-However, as a strong democratic republic, the government has been able to initiate a number of governance reforms.
+Weak local governance is recognized as a key constraint to the country’s sustained economic growth and poverty reduction, although a number of key governance reforms were undertaken in recent years.
 The Philippines has a vibrant private sector and an active civil society, both important partners in development.

 - simplify business regulations and processes;

-- improve sector-specific value chains, which includes the full range of activities required to bring a product from an idea to production, to delivery, to consumers, to disposal after use;
+- improve sector-specific value chains, which include the full range of activities required to bring a product from an idea to production, to delivery, to consumers, to disposal after use;

-- increase the capacity of government and non-government organizations to deliver programs and services that help poor women and men entrepreneurs and low-skilled workers develop business skills and skills for employment, increase productivity and improve their access to financing and markets.
+- deliver programs and services that help poor women and men entrepreneurs and low-skilled workers develop business skills and skills for employment, increase productivity and improve their access to financing and markets.